Planning your next trip and looking to travel from London to Paris by train? You've come to the right place!

 The Eurostar is the fastest, most direct way to travel from the UK to France.
+It usually takes around 2 hours and 46 minutes to travel the 212 miles (342 km) from London to Paris by train, although you can get there in as little as 2h 16m on the fastest services.
 The train takes you from city-centre to city-centre, and unlike air travel, there’s no delay waiting for baggage or airport transfers.

 Does the train from London to Paris go underwater?